(Also known as Tibial Fracture, Fractured Tibia, Fractured Medial Malleolus, Broken Tibia)

 What is a tibia fracture?

-A tibia fracture is a condition characterized by a break in the larger of the long bones of the lower leg, known as the tibia (shin bone – figure 1).
+A tibia fracture is a condition involving a break in the larger of the long bones of the lower leg, known as the tibia (shin bone – figure 1).

 Figure 1 – Tibia Fracture Anatomy